iTwin/itwinjs-core/docs/overview/App.md

 ### Configuring RpcInterfaces at Runtime

 An app chooses the appropriate configuration for each RpcInterface that it uses.
-For example, while an app accesses both true services and app-specific backends through RpcInterfaces, the app must configure the RpcInterfaces differently: a cloud configuration is always uses for services and a configuration based on its own app configuration must be use for an app-specific backend.
+For example, while an app accesses both external services and app-specific backends through RpcInterfaces, the app must configure the RpcInterfaces differently: a cloud configuration is always uses for external services and a configuration based on its own app configuration must be use for an app-specific backend.

 ## Interactive App Configurations